 VIRTUS has announced that its Stockley Park campus is now online with the first pre-let customer to be live imminently.

-The aptly named VIRTUS LONDON5 and LONDON6 data centres are the first within the campus to go live.
+The aptly named VIRTUS LONDON5 and LONDON6 data centers are the first within the campus to go live.
 Between them they are producing 40MW of IT capacity and will bring the company’s total IT load capacity in London to 90MW, with LONDON7 on the near horizon to add another 25MW and bring VIRTUS’ total portfolio for the region to 115MW.

-The campus reaches the Uptime Institute Tier III standard and is laid out across just over 17 acres with secured power capacity to increase to 120MVA of incoming power from diverse grid connection points and 70,000 square metres of data centre space.
+The campus reaches the Uptime Institute Tier III standard and is laid out across just over 17 acres with secured power capacity to increase to 120MVA of incoming power from diverse grid connection points and 70,000 square metres of data center space.